7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Douro Valley: 1 night and 1 day

-Jake and I did this exact itinerary last year to where I spent my birthday in the Douro Valley.
-I couldn't have chosen a better place to ring in 36.
+Jake and I did this exact itinerary for my birthday.
+My actual birthday was the night we spent in the Douro Valley.
+I couldn't have chosen a more memorable place to celebrate.

-Both Jake and I kept saying we couldn't believe the views and that the pictures don't do this region justice.
-It didn't even look real.
+Both Jake and I kept saying we couldn't believe the views and that pictures don't do this region justice.

-We stayed at Ventozelo Hotel & Quinta.
-I couldn't have chosen a better hotel.
-The onsite restaurant was wonderful (especially for breakfast in the morning with stunning Douro Valley views), the rooms were spacious and comfortable, and the overall property and grounds were just breathtaking.
+We stayed at Ventozelo Hotel & Quinta and LOVED IT!
+The onsite restaurant was wonderful (especially breakfast in the morning with stunning Douro Valley views), the rooms were spacious and comfortable, and the overall property and grounds were just breathtaking.

 Logistics: how to get from Porto to the Douro Valley